 The Man in The Iron Mask: the Truth About Europe’s Most Famous Prisoner is available from Amazon and Amberley Books.

 Signed, dedicated copies of all my books are available, please get in touch by completing the contact me form.

 Defenders of the Norman Crown: The Rise and Fall of the Warenne Earls of Surrey tells the fascinating story of the Warenne dynasty, of the successes and failures of one of the most powerful families in England, from its origins in Normandy, through the Conquest, Magna Carta, the wars and marriages that led to its ultimate demise in the reign of Edward III.
 Defenders of the Norman Crown: Rise and Fall of the Warenne Earls of Surrey is now available from Pen & Sword Books, Amazon in the UK and US and Book Depository.

 1 family.
 8 earls.
 300 years of English history!

 Ladies of Magna Carta: Women of Influence in Thirteenth Century England looks into the relationships of the various noble families of the 13th century, and how they were affected by the Barons’ Wars, Magna Carta and its aftermath; the bonds that were formed and those that were broken.
 It is now available in paperback and hardback from Pen & Sword, Amazon and from Book Depository worldwide.

-My book, Heroines of the Medieval World, looking into the lives of some of the most fascinating women from medieval history, will be published by Amberley on 15th September, 2017.
-It is now available for pre-order in the UK from both Amberley Publishing and Amazon and worldwide from Book Depository.
+Heroines of the Medieval World tells the stories of some of the most remarkable women from Medieval history, from Eleanor of Aquitaine to Julian of Norwich.
+Available now from Amberley Publishing and Amazon and Book Depository.

-©2017 Sharon Bennett Connolly
+©2021 Sharon Bennett Connolly